yewstack/yew/yewtil/README.md

 As new idioms are introduced to Yew, this crate may see updates, but given the rarity of those, this crate may sit unaltered for some time.

 ## Scope
-This crate is less stringent in the code that it will include than Yew, so if you have a function, type, or trait you would like to include, please open a PR or Issue.
+This crate has less stringent requirements for its code that than the main Yew crate; if you have a function, type, or trait you would like to include, please open a PR or Issue.

 Components are welcome as well, but they must not have external dependencies, should solve some problem encountered my many users of Yew, and should allow for theming if possible, like an auto-scrolling wrapper, a RecyclerView/Infinite-scrolling component, or possibly a comprehensive Input component.